KMFM Ashford

-KMFM Ashford is an Independent Local Radio serving the borough of Ashford and the surrounding areas in Kent, South East England.
+KMFM Ashford is an Independent Local Radio serving the Borough of Ashford and the surrounding areas in Kent, South East England.
 It is the Ashford region of the KMFM radio network (owned by the KM Group), containing local advertisements and sponsorships for the area amongst a countywide schedule of programming.

 History

 A radio station for Ashford was considered in 2001 by the Radio Authority as Ashford was the only borough in East Kent not to be granted a licence in the mid-1990s, but the applications for the Ashford licence were not advertised by Ofcom until July 2004, with six companies making the final shortlist.
 Restricted Service Licences were broadcast by some of these companies, including Ashford FM between 1996 and 2002 on 106.5 FM, and Ashford Local Radio in 2003.

 The licence was awarded to an organisation called LARK FM (Local Ashford Radio Kent) in which the KM Group had a majority stake, with the station broadcasting under the KMFM brand already used by five other stations in Kent.
 KMFM Ashford officially launched on 3 October 2005.
 This decision caused a High Court Challenge by rival bidder A-Ten FM, with the chairman claiming "Ofcom have failed in their principal duty to encourage competition and diversity of choice for listeners.
 They have ignored what Parliament intended and more importantly what the people of Ashford wanted.
 Although I believe some local people supported the trial broadcasts of Lark FM, what KM are now offering bears no resemblance.
 Even the local news bulletins will be piped in from elsewhere in Kent".
 This challenge was subsequently lost.

+The frequency allocated to the new station was 107.6 MHz which had previously been used by Channel Travel Radio from August 1995 until its demise in September 2000.
+Channel Travel Radio had broadcast along the M20 motorway which included Ashford.